 I learned it wasn’t as easy as I thought.
 I couldn’t just make a shirt, and advertise it.
 Twenty-one failures proved that.
 I tried selling shirts to dog lovers, coffee lovers, hot sauce lovers, lawyers and more.
 It would have been easy to quit after so many failures.
 I wasn’t ready to quit yet.

 Finally on the 22nd campaign I had a winning design.
 It was stupidly simple.
-It was just a cute message I found on Instagram and targeted towards pediatric nurses.
+It was just a cute message I found on Instagram which got a lot of like thanks to the cheapest likes on Instagram I got and targeted towards pediatric nurses.
 It took less than five minutes to create it in Photoshop.
 Once I ran the ad, I had a sale before I spent $10.

 After the campaign ended seven days later, 17 shirts were bought.
 I spent $81.72 on ads and earned $112.25 for a profit of $30.53.
 It wasn’t a huge profit, but it was a successful campaign finally.
 It took a few more failures before I had another successful one when I sold 32 shirts.